7 Growth Stocks That Will Pay You Cash, Too

 Still, it’s nice getting paid something in cold, hard cash.
 If anything, the dividend allows you to realize a small portion of your gains along the way without having to sell your shares.

 Data is as of Oct.
 11, 2018.
 Dividend yields are calculated by annualizing the most recent quarterly payout and dividing by the share price.

 - Dividend yield: 1.7%

-- Microsoft (MSFT, $105.91) is one of the biggest turnaround stories of the past decade.
+Microsoft (MSFT (opens in new tab), $105.91) is one of the biggest turnaround stories of the past decade.
 Even five years ago, it would have been a tough sell to call Microsoft a “growth stock.”
 Its primary profit drivers were its Windows operating system and Microsoft Office – two franchises that have been around for decades.

-But under the leadership of CEO Satya Nadella, stodgy old Microsoft has been transformed into a cloud services company that is rivaled only by Amazon.com’s (AMZN) Amazon Web Services.
+But under the leadership of CEO Satya Nadella, stodgy old Microsoft has been transformed into a cloud services company that is rivaled only by Amazon.com’s (AMZN (opens in new tab)) Amazon Web Services.
 For all intents and purposes, these two companies have a near duopoly, as the two account for over half the market share of the industry.